thoughtbot/testing-reusable-workflow/README.md

 - how to only run the workflow when the automatic PR to update the README is merged?
 - how to handle the PAT token for the organization?

-Updating README without changing the snippet and opening a PR - no action was run Updating README changing the snippet and opening a PR - ran successfully Updating README and changing the snippet directly to main -
+- Updating README without changing the snippet and opening a PR - no action was run
+- Updating README changing the snippet and opening a PR - ran successfully
+- Updating README and changing the snippet directly to main - does not run the action, so no errors.

 <!-- START /templates/footer.md -->
 ## About thoughtbot